CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Experiments

-\textbf{Non-RGB Datasets.} Table~\ref{tab:different-shot-FLS-JSRT} shows experiments on JSRT~\cite{shiraishi2000development} for chest organ segmentation with X-ray images, as well as FLS~\cite{singh2021marine} for marine debris segmentation with Sonar images.
-The two datasets represent novel image distributions as compared with SAM's training data.
+We also explore CAT-SAM's performance across more challenging image modalities characterized by larger domain discrepancies.
+Specifically, we assess its efficacy on non-RGB domains, including JSRT~\cite{shiraishi2000development} for chest organ segmentation using X-ray images and FLS~\cite{singh2021marine} for marine debris segmentation with Sonar images, and HRSID~\cite{wei2020hrsid} for ship instance segmentation with SAR images.
+For adaptation, we randomly select either one or sixteen target images for 1-shot and 16-shot scenarios, respectively, while employing the entire training set for full-shot adaptation.
+These datasets represent novel image distributions as compared with SAM's training data.
 Note we train instances of all classes together while evaluating them by classes.
 Since no images in FLS contain objects of all 11 classes, we only report results of 16-shot and full-shot adaptation for FLS.
-As the table shows, CAT-SAM-T and CAT-SAM-A improve the mIoU to 93.0\% and 92.6\%, respectively, with only one shot of JSRT training image.
-They further achieve marginal gains of 1.4\% and 2.0\% with full-shot adaptation.
-These experimental results are well aligned with those reported in Table~\ref{tab:different-shot-truecolor}.

-Experiments on FLS~\cite{singh2021marine} show certain different results.
-While both CAT-SAM variants exhibit clear adaptation effects, the performance gains for both 16-shot and full-shot adaptation are notably lower as compared with previously studied datasets.
-This discrepancy is largely attributed to two primary factors: 1) the inherent difficulty of FLS with its 11 semantic classes; and 2) the larger variation in object sizes compared to datasets evaluated previously.
+\cref{tab:different-shot-FLS-JSRT} shows experimental results.
+Notably, CAT-SAM-T and CAT-SAM-A improve the mIoU to 93.0\% and 92.6\%, respectively, with only one shot of JSRT training image.
+The improvements saturate gradually as the number of training samples increases, with marginal gains of 1.4\% and 2.0\%, respectively, when adapted with full-shot target data.
+These findings underscore the superior few-shot capability of the proposed CAT-SAM and align well with those reported in \cref{tab:SOTA-Fully-Supervised}.
+Experiments on FLS~\cite{singh2021marine} show different results.
+While both CAT-SAM variants exhibit clear adaptation effects, the performance gains for both 16-shot and full-shot adaptation are notably lower as compared with previously evaluated datasets.
+The discrepancy is largely attributed to two primary factors: 1) the inherent difficulty of FLS with its 11 semantic classes (per-class performances are provided in appendix); and 2) the larger variation of FLS data in shapes and object sizes as compared with previously evaluated data.
+As for ship instance segmentation using SAR images in HRSID~\cite{wei2020hrsid}, this dataset presents different challenges as ships are very small in size.
+The results show that CAT-SAM consistently outperforms SAM in this diverse domain, highlighting its efficiency in domain adaptation with large domain discrepancy.
 These experiments further underscore the need for a more comprehensive adaptation of SAM for exceptionally challenging downstream tasks.
-We expect further studies in this regard.
+We expect further studies along this research direction.

-In Table~\ref{tab:HRSID}, we also present the results of ship instance segmentation using the high-resolution SAR image dataset HRSID~\cite{wei2020hrsid}.
-This dataset presents different challenges as ships are very small in size.
-The results show that CAT-SAM consistently outperforms SAM in this diverse domain, highlighting its efficiency in domain adaptation.